Skip to content

 // Modify the request (args and headers) here

-const result = await next();
+const response = await next();

-// Modify the response (result) here
+// Modify the response (result and headers) here

-return result;
+return response;

 }